tango-controls/pytango/doc/green_modes/green_modes_server.rst

 writing syntax of asynchronous calls).

-Another thing to keep in mind is that when using :obj:`~tango.GreenMode.Gevent` green mode there is no Tango monitor lock!
+Another thing to keep in mind is that when using :obj:`~tango.GreenMode.Gevent` green mode is that the Tango monitor lock is disabled, so the client requests can be processed concurrently.

-Greenlets (a task in the background, but handled within the event loop) can be used.
+Greenlets can also be used to spawn tasks in the background.

 asyncio mode